 101 Easy Street, Carefree

 This is a very unique and different type of pumpkin patch: there are detailed carved pumpkins scattered around the walkways and kids will love them!
-There are no pumpkins for sale, but other activities like a corn maze, a costume contest, face painting and more.
-We attended this event for the first time last year.
-It is FREE to wander around and enjoy the pumpkins!
-Other activities, like the face painting, does cost.
+It’s a unique experience you won’t find anywhere else.
+Weekends have more live music, food trucks, a marketplace, a large kids area and more.
+Admission is $10/person Monday-Thursday, and $15/person Friday-Sunday, 2 and under are free.
 See their website for more details.

 4011 S. Power Rd.
 Mesa

-This farm was new to us last year and we loved it!
+This farm is another top favorite with our kiddos.
 Click here to read our summary.
-They have a corn maze, air playground, giant tube slide, and a bunch of farm animals and bounce houses.
+They have a corn maze, air playground, train ride, giant tube slide, a bunch of farm animals and bounce houses.
 All ages are $10/person, 2 and under are free.
 They also have a season pass for $30 per person, which might be a good value if you plan to revisit.
 Visit Vertuccio Farms web site for details.

 24810 Rittenhouse Road, Queen Creek

 One of the valley’s favorite farms, Schnepf Farms is offering a pumpkin and chili party — and is the ultimate pumpkin patch and family fun destination!
 Rides, games, shows and more will keep the kids happy all day.
-Admission $20 plus tax at the gate or $15 at any Fry’s Grocery (children under 2 free).
+Read our review here.
+Admission is $22 plus tax at the gate or $17 at any Fry’s Grocery (children under 2 free).
 You can get more information at the Schnepf Farms web site.

 Tolmachoff Farms Pumpkin Days & Corn Maze